graphql/graphql.github.io/src/content/foundation/CommunityGrantProgram.md

 ### Do I have to sign anything?

-Yes, you will need to sign the GraphQL Grantee Agreement ([preview](./graphql_grantee_agreement-preview.pdf)in order to receive the funding.
+Yes, if your proposal is selected you will need to sign the GraphQL Grantee Agreement ([preview](https://grantee-agreement-preview.graphql.org) in order to receive the funding.
 It is your responsibility to read and understand the contents of the agreement.

 ## More information

 If you have questions, please contact [operations@graphql.org](mailto:operations@graphql.org).